 The daily grind feels far from heroic—yet every day, I’m learning to love wisely.
 I get to see first-hand that children thrive in family—and I’m privileged to participate in their journey.
 I also have the opportunity to donate a small amount monthly.
 It doesn’t always seem like a lot, but I’m learning it makes a world of difference.

-Kayla Norris is a writer, artist, and teacher based in Tauranga, New Zealand.
+Kayla Norris serves as the Digital Communications Coordinator at 1MILLIONHOME.
 She has a Bachelor of Education (Primary) and has worked with children and youth across the globe, including Cambodia, Fiji, and Australia.
-With ten years of blogging experience, Kayla is passionate about sharing stories that empower others to take action, right where they are. www.kaylanorris.com @kaylanorrisart
+With ten years of blogging experience, Kayla is passionate about sharing stories that empower others to take action, right where they are. www.kaylanorris.com